Can You Change Medicare Supplement Plans With Pre-Existing Conditions?

 Identify whether a federal triggering event applies to your situation, such as losing employer coverage, your Medicare Advantage plan terminating or permanently moving outside your plan's service area, or whether you live in a state with a birthday rule or year-round open enrollment.

-Applying without a confirmed triggering event or state protection means the insurer can apply full medical underwriting, which may result in a denial or a premium surcharge based on your health history.
+Without a confirmed qualifying event, birthday rule window or year-round open enrollment eligibility, the insurer applies full medical underwriting.
+Full medical underwriting can result in a denial or a premium surcharge based on your health history.

 2. 2